 Who is the Alleged Victim?

 But who the alleged victim in an assault case is also very important.
 The identity of the alleged victim can increase your criminal charge to a felony.
 If the alleged victim is your spouse, someone who you live with, or are someone you are dating, or have dated, that person is a “family member.”
 That means that you will be charged with a third degree felony if either you have been convicted of one misdemeanor assault family violence before; or, if it is your first charge but there is there is an allegation of choking or strangling.
 If the alleged victim is a public servant, an ABI charge will also be charged as a felony.
 A public servant is someone who works for the government.
 Most often, this means police officers.
 Importantly, the public servant must be working as a public servant while the alleged assault takes place.
-Here is the relevant part of 22.01 that deals with assault on family members and public servants:
+The relevant part of 22.01 that deals with assault on family members and public servants is summarized below:

 Can the Victim Drop the Case?